 The internet is a weird and wonderful place, full of content on any topic you could think of.
 If there is a marketing activity you wish to learn more about or something you’d like to try but don’t feel too confident about, there is every chance that there will be a free resource on this topic.
 Some of our favourite training resources in the office are podcasts, online training platforms, video tutorials and marketing blogs.

 3. Know your audience

 Tools such as Google Analytics can help you identify your core customer base, which in turn means you will know exactly who is interested in your product or service.
 Beginning a marketing plan with a target audience in mind will save you the cost of advertising to people who just aren’t what you’re looking for.

 While there are a number of paid social media advertising options, growing your social media platform organically is completely free.
 You can start by analysing your demographic and who they follow, which in turn will help you to identify the best strategy to grow your followers.
 You may choose to engage your followers by sharing relevant content, running competitions, or simply posting, liking and sharing as often as possible.

 A marketing agency comes at a cost, but it will almost always be cheaper than employing a full-time marketing team.
 Additionally, they are already trained experts in the areas of marketing you are looking to develop.
 At redPepper, we make sure to stay up-to-date with the latest marketing trends so that our clients remain one step ahead of their competitors.
 As a bonus, they might just have cute office dogs and cake… but we’re just speaking for ourselves.

 We hope these tips have given a helpful insight as to how to save money without sacrificing your marketing.
-If you’d like to discuss brilliant marketing on a budget, get in touch with the redPepper team today.
+If you’d like to discuss brilliant marketing on a budget, get in touch with redPepper marketing agency in Colchester today.
 We’d love to work with you.